Ai-Adventures/weekend/faq.md

 ### How to register for the course?
 For those who have not yet registered, use this [google form](redirects/registration_form.html).
 Stay tuned for the time table and details!

+### What are the steps taken in an industrial machine learning project?
+We have an entire [blog post]({{ site.baseurl }}/pipeline) which covers this topic!

+### What are the possible career prospects in machine learning?
+Head over to our [Careers]({{ site.baseurl }}/careers) tab for a detailed explaination.

+### How can I learn machine learning?
+If you like what we have to offer, we have a comprehensive course on machine learning which is built from the ground up!
+You will learn about data cleaning using modules like [pandas](https://pandas.pydata.org/) and [numpy](https://numpy.org/).
+The course also covers data analysis and visualizations through [matplotlib](https://matplotlib.org/) and [seaborn](https://seaborn.pydata.org/).
+We then proceed to explore the theory of machine learning and implement it using [sklearn](https://scikit-learn.org/stable/)!

 ### Additional questions?
 Feel free to [get in touch](https://aiadventures.in/contact-us/)!